 OLEDs for general illumination are at a critical stage.
 There are now OLED "panels" (the light-emitting devices used to construct a luminaire) available with efficacies of 60 lm/W, with CRI >90—even with tunable color.
 The lifetime of OLED panels is also improving, with many products expecting 10,000–15,000 hours of use before the light output decreases to 70 percent of the initial value.
 And panels are getting brighter, allowing for smaller devices that achieve the same light output levels.
 But these advances don't address the major barrier to OLED market adoption, which is cost.
 The current price of an OLED panel is somewhere around $200/klm, which DOE's SSL R&D Plan projects should drop to around $15/klm by 2025 in order for OLED lighting to become commercially viable.

-- Learn more about DOE-funded OLED R&D projects.
+- Learn more about OLED R&D challenges and DOE-funded OLED R&D projects.

 - View the GATEWAY demonstration report on OLED lighting in an office setting, highlighting a number of challenges as well as promising attributes.